Watercraft

 About Pirate Ship

-How many cannons did a typical pirate ship carry?
+How many crew members worked on a typical pirate ship?

 Coloring page FAQs